cifren/OxPeckerDataBundle/Resources/doc/simpleConfig.md

 - Temporary table, create temporary table, full control over the table, you can redefined all indexes and all column you want to use.
 Heavier for the server.
-- Derived table, create a derived table in your SQL statement which is a simple SubRequest, completely accepted by SQL engine and avoid useless database / hard drive work
+- Derived table, create a derived table in your SQL statement which is a simple SubRequest, completely accepted by SQL engine and avoid useless database / hard drive work, can be very slow with full table though

 For more information about the difference between temporary and derived table, see this page http://www.sql-server-performance.com/2002/derived-temp-tables/